DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/tuning.rst

 .. admonition:: Framerate
    :class: note, dropdown

    Number of frames that are captured by the camera every second.
-Testing indicates this should not exceed 40 FPS on a Raspberry Pi 4B.
+Testing indicates this should not exceed 20 FPS for HD resolutions.
+If you require a higher frame-rate than this, it is recomended to use the legacy pipeline and drop the resolution down considerably, ie to 640x480 (VGA).

 .. admonition:: Resolution
    :class: note, dropdown

-   Dimensions of the captured image.
+   Dimensions of the captured images and video.
 This is specified using width and height in the tuning script.
 Take a look at the relevant `PiCamera documentation <https://picamera.readthedocs.io/en/release-1.13/fov.html#sensor-modes>`_ for information on valid width and height combinations for your camera model.
 Also check that the chosen resolution supports video mode at the desired framerate.
 Note that certain dimensions limit the field of view of the camera.

 .. admonition:: Visible animal area to trigger
    :class: note, dropdown